hharryyf/gdl2qbf-general/README.md

 ## Reproduce Results
-To reproduce all experiments used in the experiments, please refer ```experiments.txt``` for more details.
+To reproduce all experiments used in the experiments, please refer ```experiments.md``` for more details.

 ## Contributors